hackclub/hackclub/CODE_OF_CONDUCT.md

 ## Working Group

 The Working Group is responsible for handling conduct-related issues.
 Their mission is to de-escalate conflicts and try to resolve issues to the satisfaction of all parties.
-For all [projects related to and/or maintained by Hack Club HQ](#where-does-the-code-of-conduct-apply), the Working Group is made up of the [Hack Club staff team](https://hackclub.com/team/) and [Community team](https://app.slack.com/client/T0266FRGM/C01D7AHKMPF).
+For all [projects related to and/or maintained by Hack Club HQ](#where-does-the-code-of-conduct-apply), the Working Group is made up of the [Hack Club staff team](https://hackclub.com/team/) and [Firehouse team](https://app.slack.com/client/T0266FRGM/C01D7AHKMPF).
 The specific team member(s) handling each violation depend on the location and nature of the issue.

 ## Reporting Issues